About us

 His career began with a diploma from the National Stud in 2011, followed by a year at Lane’s End Farm in Kentucky, USA.
 There, he prepared yearlings for the Keeneland Sales before being moved on to the Stallion Station where he was responsible for looking after Quality Road in his first year at Stud, as well as handling the likes of Curlin, Kingmambo and Twirling Candy.
 Back in the UK, he further refined his skills with Watership Down Stud, preparing the top-selling yearling of that season.

 Immersed in the racing industry his entire life, Charlie’s commitment to excellence and integrity of thoroughbred care, is absolute.
-His extensive and multifaceted career spanning the globe’s foremost breeding and racing establishments, combines the knowledge, substance and experience that ensures every horse entrusted to Heritage Thoroughbreds receives the world-class care and
+His extensive and multifaceted career spanning the globe’s foremost breeding and racing establishments, combines the knowledge, substance and experience that ensures every horse entrusted to Heritage Thoroughbreds receives the world-class care and attention it deserves.

 Previously worked at: